 Most people drive to the Roaring Sands dune but we decided to walk as the sun was shining and it’s not too hot in the winter.
 It took just over an hour to get there, and the same to get back even though we took a “shortcut” that ended up with us in the backyard of one of the chalets.
 It’s a steep final ascent in deep, soft sand but once you reach the top you’re rewarded with amazing views.

-You can also visit other view points and sand dunes if you have the time, before heading back to shower off the sand that will undoubtedly get everywhere.
-We spent the evening with our South African neighbours, sat round the braai (fire) eating juicy beorwors and drinking honeyport, watching the steenbok and civit cats creeping through the darkness trying to steal our food, and hearing the jackals call to each other in the distance.
+You can also visit other viewpoints and sand dunes if you have the time, before heading back to shower off the sand that will undoubtedly get everywhere.
+We spent the evening with our South African neighbours, sat round the braai (fire) eating juicy boerewors and drinking honeyport, watching the steenbok and civet cats creeping through the darkness trying to steal our food, and hearing the jackals call to each other in the distance.

 You can view the full album here.